Apparent Tornado Hits Georgia

 He said the middle school, North Hall High School and five elementary schools, including Lanier, were closed today because of damage or impassable roads.

-Damage also was reported in White and Rabun counties, north of Hall County in northeast Georgia, but no injuries were reported there.
+Damage also was reported in White and Rabun counties, north of Hall County in northeast Georgia.
 Gainesville is about 50 miles northeast of Atlanta.